 You can access your rate schedules for your area anytime using the following links:

 Occasionally, we will determine that adjustments need to be made to our utility rates.
-This takes place through a public and transparent legal proceeding known as a Rate Case Process.
+This takes place through a public and transparent legal proceeding known as a Regulatory Rate Review.
 You can learn more about this process and how these decisions are made by watching our video.